Orbyt vs Comprehensive.io.

 Comprehensive.io coverage is concentrated on VC-backed startups in major hubs.
 That is by design, and their customers in that segment are well served.
 Step outside the segment, and the coverage gets thin fast.
 Public companies, enterprise SaaS at scale, frontier AI labs that are not already Comprehensive customers, and industries outside tech see sharp coverage drops.

-No free public API tier.
+No public API tier.

 No MCP.
 AI agents cannot use Comprehensive as a tool.